 \citet{rau2022} compute models for zero-age main-sequence (ZAMS) companions assuming RLOF and extend the simulations to binary systems with companions beyond the canonical RLOF separation.
 While such systems are somewhat contrived due to fine-tuning the mass transfer and time of ignition for the C/O WD, the larger separations produce shallower energy deposition which, in turn, corresponds to increased post-impact luminosities and shorter thermalization timescales (e.g., Fig.~8 in \citealp{rau2022}).

 Fig.~\ref{fig:H-models} shows that the $2~\Msun$ donor from \citet{rau2022} is disfavored for all binary separations.
-The 1.5~\Msun model would have been likely detected ($\approx 2\sigma$) at $a\gtrsim 3 R_\star$ but only marginally detected if the system was in RLOF.
+The 1.5~\Msun model would have been marginally detected ($\approx 2\sigma$) at $a\gtrsim 3 R_\star$ and undetected if the system was in RLOF.
 The two lower-mass models from \citet{rau2022}, $0.8~\Msun$ and $1~\Msun$, are not constrained by our observations regardless of separation due to their low peak luminosities ($\lesssim 10~\Lsun$).

 The MS models computed by \citet{pan2012b} with masses of $\approx 1.2-1.9~\Msun$ remain undetectable for another century or more.
 The differences between these models and the similar-mass models computed by \citet{rau2022} are attributed to the density structure of the donor star at the time of impact. \citet{pan2012b} model the full binary evolution, including mass transfer, when constructing their donor stars whereas \citet{rau2022} assume ZAMS stars to facilitate parameter exploration and dependencies on SN properties.
 These differences will be discussed further below.